Heinrich Albert Johne

-(Heinrich) Albert Johne (10 December 1839 – 5 December 1910) (pronounced YOH-ne) was a pathologist born in Dresden, Germany.
+(Heinrich) Albert Johne (10 December 1839 – 5 December 1910) (pronounced YOH-ne) was a pathologist born in Dresden, Kingdom of Saxony.

 He contributed to the literature of actinomycosis and trichinosis and discovered a method of staining bacterial capsules.

-He studied in Dresden, and later worked at the Institute of Pathology at the Faculty of Veterinary Medicine in Leipzig as well as in its former location in Dresden.
+He studied in Dresden.
+1879 he became professor for Pathology at Veterinary School in Dresden (Tierärztliche Hochschule Dresden).

 He was instrumental in the introduction of meat inspection.

 Johne's disease, a paratuberculosis disease of cattle he described in 1895, is named for him.